Is onboard social distancing possible or simply a PR tactic? This is perhaps the most controversial topic in airline industry Covid-19 policy.

 And if you’re flying international business or first class or in a domestic premium cabin on a widebody upgauged aircraft, some business and first class seats do offer more space between them.

-Single window seats with direct aisle access are best — ideally no one in the row immediately in front of and behind you.
+Single window seats with direct aisle access are best — ideally with no one in the row immediately in front of and behind you.

 Single window seats are preferred for anyone traveling alone, while paired seats in the center aisle may be preferable if you are traveling with someone from your own household.
 Otherwise, opt for the window.